aa-fiu-classes/cnt-4713-web/project-1.md

 1. A `README.md` file placed in your code that includes:

-    * Your name, UCLA ID
+    * Your name, Panther ID
     * The high level design of your server and client
     * The problems you ran into and how you solved the problems
-    * List of any additional libraries used
+    * List of any additional python modules used
     * Acknowledgement of any online tutorials or code example (except class website) you have been using.

-    **If you need additional dependencies for your project, you must update Vagrant file.**

-1. All your source code, `Makefile`, `README.md`, `Vagrantfile`, and `.git` folder with your git repository history as a `.tar.gz` archive (and any files from extra credit part).
+1. All your source code, `README.md`, `Vagrantfile`, and `.git` folder with your git repository history as a `.tar.gz` archive (and any files from extra credit part).

     To create the submission, **use the provided Makefile** in the skeleton project.
-Just update `Makefile` to include your UCLA ID and then just type
+Just update `Makefile` to include your Panther ID and then just type

         make tarball